 - Souk El-Khodra: open every day, is the market where local people buy fresh fruit and vegetables.
 The address is: Al Hussein Bin Talal Mosque – King Talal St 1

 - Nour al Barakah: another market where you can find organic fruits and vegetables (at least some of them).
-It is located at Al Ahwaz Street
+It’s located at Al Ahwaz Street

 Finally don’t forget to visit the King Abdullah Mosque.

-Regarding the accommodation, in Amman there are options for all the budgets.
-If you want to indulge in some luxury I suggest you to stay here.
+Regarding the accommodation, in Amman, there are options for all the budgets.
+If you want to indulge in some luxury I suggest you stay here.

 Here’s some ideas about what to see North of Amman.